TarchyV/AutoC/README.md

-# AutoChegg
+# AutoC
-"Remove the Chegg Popup and allow scroll automatically"
+"Remove an anoying webpage barrier from a certain website and allow scroll automatically"